NIH Blood Bank

 What Kinds of Iron Dietary Supplements Are Available?

-• Iron is available in many multivitamin-mineral supplements or in supplements that contain only iron.
-Most multivitamins for women contain iron; some multivitamins for men contain iron.
-Check the nutrition label for 18-27 mg iron or 38 mg iron.
+• Iron is available in many multivitamin-mineral supplements or in supplements that contain only iron; check the nutrition label for 18-27 mg iron or 38 mg iron

-• Tablets labeled "325 mg ferrous gluconate" usually contain 38 mg of iron, which is also called "elemental iron".
-Please check the labeling, as indicated below.
+• Tablets labeled "325 mg ferrous gluconate" usually contain 38 mg of iron, which is also called "elemental iron"; please check the labeling

 • Ferrous gluconate might cause fewer side effects than ferrous sulfate